Cengineer00/AI-content-studio/readme.md

 ### Transcriber
 - [x] Implement the first, simple version.
-- [ ] Convert to a BaseModel structure and create a task of it.
+- [x] Convert to a BaseModel structure and create a task of it.
+- [x] Add result handler

 ### SubtitleStyler
 - [x] Implement the first, simple version.